 Service Times: 9:30 am every Sunday.

 Our Sunday services are times set aside for worshipping God through culturally relevant and spiritually deep teaching and music.
-During each service, we try to keep a balance of contemporary and tradition styles of worship, including a special segment for children.
-There is a chance to get to know each other better over morning tea after the morning service, or over dinner before the evening service.
+During each service, we try to keep a balance of contemporary and traditional styles of worship, including a special segment for children.
 We look forward to meeting you!